YaleDHLab/lexis-nexis-wsk/README.md

 session = WSK(environment='www.lexisnexis.com', project_id='cucumber@yale.edu')
 ```

 The `environment` argument specifies the server group to which queries will be addressed.
-The WSK supports three server groups (certification, preproduction, and production), each with their own urls.
-The `environment` argument specifies the server group to which requests should be made. `www.lexisnexis.com` is the production server group.
+The WSK supports three server groups (certification, preproduction, and production), each with their own urls. `www.lexisnexis.com` is the production server group.

 Project ids are optional; we use them to identify the patron who made a request.
+If you save search results in MongoDB (see below), the `project_id` gets stored in each saved record.

 ### Authenticate

-Before running any queries, you must authenticate with the WSK servers:
+Before running any queries, you must authenticate with Lexis Nexis' WSK servers:

 ```
 auth_token = session.authenticate(username='tonytiger', password='grrrrreat')
 ```

 This returns an authentication token that can be used to make requests.
 The token is saved internally for future requests.
+Note that Lexis Nexis retires tokens after a period of time (~24 hours currently).

 ### Search